Noah (band): 2009–2012: Unnamed band and instrumental album Suara Lainnya

-2012–present: Noah
+2012–2023: Noah

 2012–2013: Renaming as Noah, Seperti Seharusnya and resurgence of popularity

 After Ariel was released early on July 23, 2012, Ariel, Uki, Lukman, Reza and David announced their new name, Noah, on August 2, 2012.
 According to the band, they were not specifically referencing the prophet Noah.
 Ariel stated that he simply thought the name was simple and fit with their music.
 Then on August 3, 2012, the band released their first single under then Noah name, "Separuh Aku", via simultaneous airplay on 200 radios at 15.08 WIB, refers to release date.
 On August 9, 2012, Noah released a book titled Kisah Lainnya.

 On 15–16 September 2012, Noah held a concert in five countries in 24-hour span in Melbourne, Hong Kong, Kuala Lumpur, Singapore, and Jakarta.
 With this concert, Noah broke another Indonesian World Records Museum (MURI) record, after previously breaking a MURI record in 2004.
 Their first album under the Noah name, Seperti Seharusnya, was released on the same day.
 The album was sold through KFC outlets and has sold over 200 thousand copies in three days since its release.
 By February 2013, the album has sold over one million copies and Noah received a Multi-Platinum Award.
 With over a million sales, Seperti Seharusnya was one of the best-selling albums in Indonesia.

 By the commercial success of their album Seperti Seharusnya, Noah won many awards.
 In the 2013 Indonesian Music Award (AMI), Noah ranked top in the nominations by obtaining 10 nominations.
 Four of them were printed through the song "Separuh Aku".
 Of the 10 nominations, Noah won 6 awards, including "Best Pop Duo/Group", "Best Pop/Urban Recording Producer", "Best of the Best Production Work" for the single Separuh Aku, and "Best Pop/Urban Album", "Best of the Best Album" for album Seperti Seharusnya.
 At the Anugerah Planet Muzik which is an annual award given to the most popular artists from Indonesia, Singapore, and Malaysia.
 Noah won the award "Best Band" twice in the second consecutive year (2013 and 2014) for both songs "Separuh Aku" and "Tak Lagi Sama", and "APM Most Popular Artist" in 2014.
 Noah also won The Nickelodeon Indonesia Kids' Choice Awards in 2013 as "Favorite Band".